Time required: 5 minutes

 notepad into the search bar, then click

-Your results should include the fields listed in the following sample documents.
+Your results should resemble the following sample documents:

 SCORE: 0.20185701549053192 salesDate: 2013-03-07T09:27:58.283+00:00 items: Array storeLocation: "Austin" SCORE: 0.20185701549053192 salesDate: 2013-05-05T19:03:06.358+00:00 items: Array storeLocation: "London" SCORE: 0.20185701549053192 salesDate: 2016-06-20T14:09:52.408+00:00 items: Array storeLocation: "Denver"

 You can expand

 Click Edit Query Syntax.
 The modal window displays the query sent through the Atlas Search API.